Mississippi Gov. Reeves Claims Fetuses Are Viable At 15 Weeks

-Category: World Politics Hits: 5Mississippi Gov. Tate Reeves (R) defended his state's controversial abortion ban by claiming that fetuses can live outside the womb at 15 weeks.
+Category: World Politics Hits: 7Mississippi Gov. Tate Reeves (R) defended his state's controversial abortion ban by claiming that fetuses can live outside the womb at 15 weeks.
 Reeves made the dubious assertion during a Sunday interview with CNN host Jake Tapper, who pointed out that the Supreme Court is expected to hear arguments against Mississippi's 15-week abortion ban.
 The law also has no exceptions for women and children who became pregnant through rape or incest.
 "For people such as myself that are pro-life, I believe that the Supreme Court made a mistake [by upholding abortion rights] in the 1970s," Reeves said.
 "But that's not the issue at stake that is before the court, hopefully when the arguments are heard sometime in the fall."
 "The fact is we know so much more in America today about the formation of young [fetuses] in the womb than we did when Roe v.
 Wade was decided in 1973," he continued.
 "And what we know now, Jake, is that we know that the heart partially formed at 15 weeks.
 We know that the [fetus] in the womb is practicing breathing.
 We know that most internal organs have started to form and we believe that child is viable outside the womb."
 A 2015 study published by the New England Journal of Medicine examined 4,987 infants born before 27 weeks and found that none of the children who were born before 22 weeks survived.

 Read more https://crooksandliars.com/2021/06/tate-reeves-jake-tapper